remexre/remexre.github.io/content/goroutines-in-ablec.md

 Additionally, they have a mechanism to limit the number of threads doing processing to the number of cores the CPU has.

 The only limitation of IOCPs seems to be that they don't work for `stdin`/`stdout` or anonymous pipes.
-Overall, however, these are relatively small limitations.
+Overall, however, these are relatively small limitations; (hopefully) nobody's bottleneck is stdio.

-# Implementing for ableC

-The first problem with implementing a coroutine-based green-thread system as an ableC extension is the I/O problem mentioned above.
-It would require annotating every blocking I/O function, and redirecting calls to them to send requests to a scheduler thread.
-The scheduler would then perform an async call, and "suspend" the coroutine.
+# Loops Block

 The next problem is that for a machine that spreads the coroutines among *N* threads, latency dramatically increases as soon as *N* compute-heavy tasks are scheduled.
 The core issue here is essentially that a tight loop prevents any calls to the scheduler, so once all the compute tasks are running, any other tasks must wait for a compute task to complete.
 The traditional solution to this is to unroll these loops, then add a check to an atomic per-thread "block soon" variable.